lilyjma/Flask-React-Postgres/README.md

 # Team Standup App

 This is a simple single page web app that integrates the Flask and React framework.
-It uses Track 2 versions of the [Azure SDK for Python](https://github.com/Azure/azure-sdk-for-python), specifically [azure-cosmos](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/cosmos/azure-cosmos) and [azure-keyvault-secrets](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/keyvault/azure-keyvault-secrets), in addition to [azure-identity](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/identity/azure-identity) for authentication purposes.
+It uses Track 2 version of the [Azure SDK for Python](https://github.com/Azure/azure-sdk-for-python), specifically [azure-cosmos](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/cosmos/azure-cosmos) and [azure-keyvault-secrets](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/keyvault/azure-keyvault-secrets), in addition to [azure-identity](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/identity/azure-identity) for authentication purposes.

 The code is based on https://github.com/dternyak/React-Redux-Flask and https://github.com/creativetimofficial/material-dashboard-react.